-Nevada School Performance Framework Star Ratings from the 2018-19 school year showed that 77.5% of SPCSAsponsored schools earned a 3-star rating or better by earning an index score of 50 or greater.
+Nevada School Performance Framework (NSPF) Star Ratings from the 2022-2023 school year show that 73% of SPCSA-sponsored schools earned a 3-star rating or better by earning an index score of 50 or greater.
 The Nevada Department of Education defines a 3-star rating as 'adequate', or meeting expectations.
-Additionally, during the 2018-19 school year, 46.1% of SPCSA-sponsored schools earned the highest possible rating of 5-stars and 63.7% of schools earned at least a 4star rating.
-While the Nevada Department of Education did not issue star ratings for the 2021-22 school year4, it did issue index scores under the Nevada School Performance Framework.
-As shown in the graph below, 79.5% of SPCSA-sponsored schools earned an index score of 50 or higher, which in a typical year, would translate to a rating of 3 stars or better.
+Additionally, during the 2022-2023 school year, 32% of SPCSA-sponsored schools earned the highest possible rating of 5 stars, and 15% of schools earned a 4-star rating, compared to the statewide rate of 11% 5-star schools and 10% 4-star schools.